porcinus/nc2png/README.md

   - Allow to display/hide subgrid/grid/axis/gcode "layers" and separate toolpaths kind.
   - Allow to edit configuration file via Gui.

+  Note:
+  Preview can fail and program closes without notice on Windows 10/11.
+  This can be caused (on multi GPU systems) by the way Windows power management works.
+  A possible fix is to force usage of a specific GPU (Computer settings > System > Display > Graphics settings).

 ![glpreviewnc](img/prevgl01.png)
 ![glpreviewfdm](img/prevgl02.png)